packit/packit.dev/posts/project-mycorrhiza/index.md

 ---

 This term has been thrown around a bit in issues here and there relating to the dashboard and people usually get confused, and rightfully so!
-Lets dive in and see what Project Myccorhiza is and why we chose this name.
+Lets dive in and see what Project Mycorrhiza is and why we chose this name.

 ![Photo of beech trees in a forest](./img/forest.jpg "New beech leaves, Gribskov Forest in the northern part of Sealand, Denmark.")